-But for many of us, that’s not how we know Google.
-We know Google by the benchmark products of GMail, Google+, Google Drive, Google Docs, Google Maps, amongst plethora of other apps and products that have shaped the way we do work online, how we communicate, and how we conclude business.
-As of right now, a single person could use Google exclusively to launch a global-scale startup that would include all required client and server-side features necessary for the task.
-And WordPress bloggers are truly fortunate to be able to plug their WordPress blogs with external functionality, particularly the immense variety of Google plugins that add all those products and apps directly into your WordPress experience.
-These Google plugins for WordPress is everything you need to combine your existing Google product usage with your daily blogging tasks, which will inevitably make your work more productive.
+Many of us know Google by its benchmark products, like GMail, Google+, Google Drive, Google Docs, and Google Maps.
+These are among the many apps and products that have shaped the way we do work online, how we communicate, and how we conclude business.
+Right now, a single person could use Google exclusively to launch a global-scale startup that would include all required client and server-side features.
+WordPress bloggers are truly fortunate to be able to plug their blogs with external functionalities.
+A great variety of Google plugins add products and apps directly into your WordPress experience.
+They are all you need to combine your existing Google product usage with your daily blogging tasks.
+This will inevitably make your work more productive.

 Google Ads Master